Arab/Muslim Lawsuits v. the FBI

 July 10, 2012 update: The three-judge U.S. Court of Appeals for the D.C.
 Circuit ruled in the Rattigan case to limit the scope of government liability in an FBI agent's retaliation suit against the bureau.

 Jan.
 29, 2014 update: Bassem Youssef first sued the attorney general et al. in July 2003, a case which he lost in February 2011.
 No sooner was that over than he sued the attorney general, now Eric Holder, later in 2011, now claiming, Ryan Abbott reports for Court Room News, that "he was denied an assistant section chief position in the FBI's Counterterrorism Division Communications Exploitation Section because of his race and because of another Equal Employment Opportunity complaint he had filed in 2003."
+In other words, this is a second case by Youssef, similar in outline to the first, with the same judge presiding, but differing in specifics - position and personnel.

 U.S. District Judge Colleen Kollar-Kotelly today issued a 53-page ruling saying that the bureau's choice of another candidate for the job was not discriminatory.
 "Although Youssef may believe the [hiring] board should have been more impressed with his credentials, the board was entitled to form its own opinions concerning the relative value of his experiences."